Home > Online > Online FAQs

 Our instructors are people who truly care about the success of our students.
 Not only are they educated in the area they teach, but they have practical experience in the field.
 No matter what the problem is, they will do their utmost to help.
 They are not only committed to the success of the student, but also the integrity of the institution, holding their students to a high standard of conduct and excellence.
 Our online instructors are 100% dedicated to student success.

 Regular communication with instructors is facilitated through coursework and email.
-Your student advisor is also available for general questions and assistance via email, phone, text, and bomgar.
+Your Admissions Representative is also available for general questions and assistance via email, phone, text, and Bomgar.

 The technical requirements of the online school are listed here.
 In short, you will need a PC with Windows Vista or newer, or a Mac with a Windows virtual machine.